Thinking about booking future travel? We all need a trip to look forward to.

 Perhaps more than ever, it’s best to book direct.
 Instead of booking with an online travel agency (OTA), book directly with the airline to get the best customer service and quickest service.
 We like to use Google Flights to search for cheap fares among all airlines, then book directly on the airline’s website.

-Still, you’ll want to focus on certain airlines.
+And although many major international airlines are also offering free change and cancellation, you’ll want to focus on certain airlines.

 Thrifty Tip: Be sure to book with a credit card, not debit.
 That’s your best protection in case your airline fizzles out before you fly.